cgilly2fast/tradovate-typescript/README.md

 ## Project Status

-Nearing 1.0 release, tests need to be written for some key components.
+Nearing 1.0 release, tests need to be written for some components.

 ## Installation